 One thing is for sure, you and your family do not deserve to suffer financially because of someone else’s negligence.
 Doctors and hospitals carry insurance specifically designed to cover birth injuries.
 You owe it to yourself to file a claim and see to it that this coverage gives you the money you need to care for your child.

-Call Colombo Law at 304-906-2815 to schedule a free consultation and find out if you and your family have a birth injury case worth financial compensation.
+Call the personal injury firm of Colombo Law in Morgantown, at 304-906-2815 to schedule a free consultation and find out if you and your family have a birth injury case worth financial compensation.